 Florida Aquarium, Tampa (Nearby Hotels)

 Consistently ranked one of the top aquarium attractions in the country, the Florida Aquarium in Tampa attracts people from all walks of life.
-Here you can come face-to-face with over 20,000 animal and plant life species, and as you meander through the aquarium’s maze of sea life, where you’ll see moray eels, sea turtles, and stingray exhibits.
+Here you can come face-to-face with animal and plant life species, and as you meander through the aquarium’s maze of sea life, where you’ll see moray eels, sea turtles, and stingray exhibits.
 You can take a stroll past the shark tank area, or if you’re courageous, venture through the alligator-infested waters before reaching some of the more playful otters.